MikeCheel/HlpAI/ai-todos.md

 **Your Answer**: 1 and 4 - Automated integration tests + hybrid approach (automated + manual verification)
 **Date Answered**: 2024-09-04
 **Status**: ✅ Answered - Implemented as Task B2, D1, D2

+## 🤔 Current Session Questions

+### Configuration Setup Flow Questions

+#### Q21: Configuration Confirmation Scope
+**Question**: When showing existing configuration for confirmation, should this include ALL settings or just core setup items?
+**Suggestions**:
+1. All settings (document directory, AI provider, models, operation mode, timeout/token limits, file size limits)
+2. Core setup items only (document directory, AI provider, models, operation mode)
+3. User-selectable confirmation scope
+**Your Answer**: 2, the rest can be changed in the other menus **Date Answered**: 2025-09-06
+**Status**: ✅ Answered

+#### Q22: Change Detection Granularity
+**Question**: For "only save changes that are modified", what level of granularity should be used?
+**Suggestions**:
+1. Individual setting level (only save the specific changed settings)
+2. All-or-nothing (save entire config only if any setting changed)
+3. Category-based (save settings by group - AI settings, directory settings, etc.)
+**Your Answer**: i was referring to the configuration setup changes.
+Other changes should be saved individually unless they are related and depend on each other.
+An example would be changing the provider but not changing the model.
+They are related so both should be changed at the same time or not changed.
+The user should be informed whether settings are changed or not.
+**Date Answered**: 2025-09-06
+**Status**: ✅ Answered

+#### Q23: Cancel Behavior in Nested Submenus
+**Question**: For multi-level menus (like Configuration → AI Configuration → Model Selection), should cancel behavior be consistent?
+**Suggestions**:
+1. Cancel always goes back exactly one level
+2. Provide both "back one level" and "main menu" options
+3. Context-sensitive cancel (back one level in setup, main menu in operations) **Your Answer**: Back one level and cancel are basically the same thing so no back one level option should exist.
+There should be no cancel in the main menu.
+That is what quit is for.
+**Date Answered**: 2025-09-06
+**Status**: ✅ Answered

+#### Q24: Screen Clearing Timing
+**Question**: When should the screen clear during menu navigation?
+**Suggestions**:
+1. Immediately when user selects an option
+2. Right before displaying the main menu content
+3. Both - clear on selection and before menu display **Your Answer**: Whenever a new AREA is displayed, clear the screen.
+**Date Answered**: 2025-09-06
+**Status**: ✅ Answered

+#### Q25: Cancel Logic Consistency
+**Question**: The current implementation uses 'c' for cancel.
+How should this behave with the new one-level-back requirement?
+**Suggestions**:
+1. Preserve 'c' for cancel, make it go back exactly one level
+2. Change to 'b' for back, remove cancel concept entirely
+3. Use 'c' for cancel operations, 'b' for back navigation **Your Answer**: 1.
+I never want to see the b option.
+**Date Answered**: 2025-09-06
+**Status**: ✅ Answered

 ### Archived Questions